 - Finish up your spring pruning.

-Best plants for our area are large variety of perennials such as creeping phlox, dianthus, creeping thyme, stonecrop, and violets, which make excellent ground covers.
+Best plants for our area are large variety of perennials such as a creeping phlox, dianthus, creeping thyme, stonecrop, and violets, which make excellent ground covers.

 For all season long color, interplant hardy perennials like: